ananshukla/drawingapp/README.md

 # Drawing App
-A Simple Drawing Application made using Tkinter.
+A Simple Drawing Application made using Tkinter in Python.